 Examine the human anatomy and get up close to over 20 real human bodies that have been dissected, preserved, and displayed in thought-provoking and educational ways at Real Bodies at Bally’s Las Vegas.

-Getting in: REAL BODIES at Bally’s tickets are available on the Go Las Vegas Card.
+Getting in: REAL BODIES at Bally’s tickets are available on the Go Las Vegas pass.

 Hop On Hop Off Big Bus Las Vegas Tour

-One of the best ways to get around Las Vegas and explore the sights on the Strip while learning about all things Las Vegas is on the Big Bus Hop-On Hop-Off Tour.
+Truly one of the best and most fun ways to get around Las Vegas and explore the sights of the Strip while learning about all things Las Vegas is on the Big Bus Hop-On Hop-Off Tour.

-Your knowledgeable and entertaining tour guides will point out highlights on the Las Vegas Strip and downtown, including the famous ‘Welcome to Fabulous Las Vegas’ sign, the Golden Nugget hotel and casino at the Fremont Street entertainment destination, Miracle Mile, the malls, museums, monuments, and more.
+Your entertaining tour guides who brim with knowledge will point out highlights on the Las Vegas Strip and downtown, including the famous ‘Welcome to Fabulous Las Vegas’ sign, the Golden Nugget hotel and casino at the Fremont Street entertainment destination, Miracle Mile, the malls, museums, monuments, and more.

 Check out our guide for more info on one of the best ways to get around while in Vegas.

-Getting in: Hop On Hop Off Big Bus Las Vegas tickets are available on the Go Las Vegas Card.
+Getting in: Hop On Hop Off Big Bus Las Vegas tickets are available on the Go Las Vegas pass.

 Tour the Hoover Dam

 Check out the Hoover Dam, the number one sightseeing attraction people visiting Las Vegas go to see.
+Nearly 1,000,000 people tour the dam every year.
 You’ll see why this engineering marvel, is often referred to as the “greatest dam ever built.”

-Along the way, your guides will provide entertaining and informative narration and then you’ll have a couple of hours to explore at your own pace and walk across the dam to the Arizona side, check out locally crafted works of art, see the informational video in the theater, exhibit halls, power plant, observation deck, and visitor’s center.
+Along the way, your guides will provide narration that is both entertaining and informative and then you’ll have a couple of hours to explore at your own pace and walk across the dam to the Arizona side, check out locally crafted works of art, see the information video in the theater, exhibition halls, power plant, observation deck, and visitor’s center.

-Getting in: Hoover Dam tour tickets are available with the Go Las Vegas Card.
+Getting in: Hoover Dam Tour tickets are available with the Go Las Vegas pass.

 Day Trip to the Grand Canyon